Spuzzum First Nation: Chief and Councillors

-Chief James Hobart, Councillor Diana Stromquist and Councillor Angie Mitchell were elected on June 13, 2020.
+Councillor Diana Stromquist, and Interim Chief - Janice Kuester.

 Treaty Process

 Demographics

 The 1878 Reserve Commission census found 237 people living in Spuzzum and neighbouring villages.
 The 1881 census listed only 146 people, but the number is dubious since that era (during construction of the Canadian Pacific Railway) would likely have been the community's peak population.
 Other estimates places the Indigenous population at the time around 400.

 As of September 2015, the community had a registered population of 274, though only 46 lived on reserve.